yuvalmGS/gigaspaces-wiki-jekyll/xap97/apache-load-balancer-agent.markdown

 layout: post
 title:  Apache Load Balancer Agent
 categories: XAP97
-parent: web-processing-unit-container.html
+parent: web-application-support.html
 weight: 200
 ---

-{% compositionsetup %}
-{% summary page|60 %}Provides dynamic load balancing integration with an Apache httpd server.{% endsummary %}
+{% summary  %}Provides dynamic load balancing integration with an Apache httpd server.{% endsummary %}

 # Overview

-GigaSpaces comes with a built-in utility allowing you to dynamically update an Apache httpd web server load-balancing configuration, based on deployed web applications.
+XAP comes with a built-in utility allowing you to dynamically update an Apache httpd web server load-balancing configuration, based on deployed web applications.

 The integration dynamically creates and updates the  [mod_proxy_balancer](http://httpd.apache.org/docs/2.2/mod/mod_proxy_balancer.html) configuration, based on the state of the deployed web applications.
 Once changes occur (relocation / failover / changes to the number of web application instances), the utility identifies the change, updates the balancer configuration, and sends a soft restart to Apache to take the new configuration into account.